Dunnamore/TwitterNetwork/README.md

 Finds the Twitter accounts that are followed the most by your friends (the people you follow)
 ## Usage
 1. Use [this](https://themepacific.com/how-to-generate-api-key-consumer-token-access-key-for-twitter-oauth/994/) link to generate the needed secret keys.
-2. Put the keys you obtained in a file called secrets.py file, along with your username
+2. Put the keys you obtained in a file called secrets.py file, along with your username, specifically:
-  Specifically:
- ⋅⋅* consumer_key
+ * consumer_key
- ⋅⋅* consumer_secret
+ * consumer_secret
- ⋅⋅* access_token
+ * access_token
- ⋅⋅* access_token_secret
+ * access_token_secret
- ⋅⋅* username
+ * username

 3. Run main.py, beware that it's pretty slow (it takes an hour for every 60 people you follow) because of Twitter's API rate limitations.
 4. Results will be in the accounts.json file.